Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Related Work

-On the generator side, works have explored how to more effectively incorporate retrieved passages during decoding.
-FiD (Fusion-in-Decoder) \citep{izacard2020leveraging} demonstrated the effectiveness of late-fusion mechanisms, where a Transformer decoder attends jointly over multiple retrieved documents.
-Later works extended this paradigm with hierarchical fusion \citep{ram2023context}, sparse attention mechanisms \citep{shuster2022language}, and multi-hop retrieval pipelines \citep{xu2023retrieval}.
-Hybrid models such as RePlug \citep{shi2023replug} and Retro \citep{borgeaud2022improving} further integrated retrieval into pretraining or finetuning pipelines, blending parametric and non-parametric memories to achieve both scalability and factual accuracy.
-More recently, adaptive frameworks \citep{chen2024adaptive} proposed fine-grained controls over how retrieval signals are weighted depending on task type, query ambiguity, or user intent.
+On the generator side, researchers have explored how to more effectively incorporate retrieved passages during decoding.
+FiD (Fusion-in-Decoder)~\citep{izacard2020leveraging} demonstrated the effectiveness of late-fusion mechanisms, where a Transformer decoder attends jointly over multiple retrieved documents.
+Later works extended this paradigm with hierarchical fusion~\citep{ram2023context}, sparse attention mechanisms~\citep{shuster2022language}, and multi-hop retrieval pipelines~\citep{xu2023retrieval}.
+Hybrid models such as RePlug~\citep{shi2023replug} and Retro~\citep{borgeaud2022improving} further integrated retrieval into pretraining or finetuning pipelines, blending parametric and non-parametric memories to achieve both scalability and factual accuracy.
+More recently, adaptive frameworks~\citep{chen2024adaptive} proposed fine-grained controls over how retrieval signals are weighted depending on task type, query ambiguity, or user intent.

 In addition to architectural innovations, researchers have also investigated the evaluation and efficiency of RAG systems.
-Benchmarks such as KILT \citep{petroni2020kilt} and ELI5 \citep{fan2019eli5} standardized evaluation across knowledge-intensive tasks, while efficiency-focused studies \citep{guu2020retrieval} highlighted the trade-off between retrieval accuracy, latency, and resource consumption.
+Benchmarks such as KILT~\citep{petroni2020kilt} and ELI5~\citep{fan2019eli5} standardize evaluation across knowledge-intensive tasks, while efficiency-focused studies~\citep{guu2020retrieval} highlight the trade-off between accuracy, latency, and resource consumption.

-\paragraph{Contextual Faithfulness} Contextual faithfulness, defined as the degree to which model outputs remain consistent with retrieved or provided context, has emerged as a central concern in RAG research.
-Without explicit mechanisms to enforce faithfulness, models may hallucinate, overgeneralize, or generate outputs inconsistent with retrieved passages.
+\paragraph{Contextual Faithfulness} Contextual faithfulness, defined as the degree to which model outputs remain consistent with retrieved or provided context~\citep{niu2024ragtruth, wang2025retrieval}, has emerged as a central concern in RAG research~\citep{chern2023factool, li2024attributionbench}.
+Without explicit mechanisms to enforce faithfulness, models may hallucinate, overgeneralize, or generate outputs inconsistent with retrieved passages~\citep{chen2024knowledge, sui2025fidelis}.

-Prompt-based methods were among the earliest to address this challenge.
-Self-RAG \citep{selfrag} introduced self-reflection mechanisms, where models generate justifications for retrieved content and use these to re-ground their outputs.
-Template-based prompting approaches \citep{intuitive} designed structured query-response formats to encourage explicit grounding, though such methods often struggle with generalization across tasks.
+Prompt-based methods were among the earliest to address this challenge~\citep{choi2025conflict}.
+Self-RAG~\citep{selfrag} introduced self-reflection mechanisms, where models generate justifications for retrieved content and use these to re-ground their outputs.
+Template-based prompting approaches~\citep{intuitive} designed structured query-response formats to encourage explicit grounding, though such methods often struggle with generalization across tasks.